mihailthebuilder/react-ts-flask-backend/README.md

 I created a simple API with Flask.
 I've always built things in Django before, but I felt it would've been way overkill for a simple API request with no database connection.
 Flask is super easy to set up on the other hand.

+You can start the app in local by running `flask run`.

 The API has a single endpoint with the relative path of `/<roman_numeral>`.
 Upon a GET request, it will return an object that meets the specs of the problem.
 ![output](curl_output.png)